jgowler/BashScripts/README.md

-# 🖥️ BashScripts Repository
+# BashScripts Repository

-A collection of **Bash scripts** for quickly deploying applications and services.
+This repository contains a collection of **Bash scripts** designed for rapid deployment of applications and services.

-## 📂 K3S Setup Scripts
+## K3S Setup Scripts
-- `K3S-scripts.dir`: A directory containing quick **setup scripts for K3S** (lightweight Kubernetes).
+- `K3S-scripts.dir`: A directory featuring **setup scripts for K3S**, a lightweight Kubernetes distribution.
-- Helps with **fast deployment** and configuration of K3S environments.
+- Facilitates **quick deployment** and configuration of K3S environments.

----

-🔹 **Contributions & improvements are welcome!** Feel free to refine or expand upon these scripts.